This article is the transcript of an interview by French blog Dark Planneur.

 The PG Shoe Selection is our most popular publication- with more than 350 000 visits across the French and English versions, which can create an avalanche of attention and shoe orders for lesser-known brands in the selection.
 Some shoe brands have even been challenged to meet the demand our selection generates.

 But why is our selection met with such enthusiasm ?
 We believe it’s because of the focus on the product itself, including leather quality and the understanding of the level of craftsmanship that goes into the shoe’s creation.
 We’re not interested in marketing fluff and attempt to “tune out” such nonsense.

-About six or seven years ago (when I created PG), few people knew the difference between Blake, Blake-Rapid, Good-Year, Norwegian and handwelting.
+About ten years ago (when I created PG), few people knew the difference between Blake, Blake-Rapid, Good-Year, Norwegian and handwelting.
 Nowadays, young people are more educated and passionate about what goes into making a quality pair of shoes, including the technical aspects.
 Choosing a shoe goes beyond the need to protect one’s feet and mindless shoe-branding, and now includes understanding the quality of the product itself.
 Trust me when I say the subject is no longer the exclusive domain of a handful of crazy people arguing endlessly within the confines of a specialized fora.

 The passion for shoes is a phenomenon that’s going global, so brands are forced to adapt in order to survive.
 Quality has to rise to meet the educated customer’s demand.
 The time when brands could sell plastic at the price of gold is coming to a close.

 In terms of the influence of blogs, I believe blogs and websites have become dominant in the industry.
 No one trusts a double-spread in a glossy paper magazine anymore, whereas blogs have a faithful and dedicated readership.
 It’s all a matter of trust and credibility.